BhargaviLakshmiG/CORS-and-API-KEY/README.md

 # CORS-and-API-KEY
-This repo contains HTML and JS files for accessing cross domain websites using APIKEY and CORS .
+This repo contains HTML and JS files for accessing other websites using APIKEY and CORS mechanism .